 1998: Chess for Success takes resposibility for presenting the Oregon State Chess Tournament.

 2003: The U.S. Congress commissioned a study of Chess for Success that compared program participants to students from the same school who were not involved in the program.

-2006: The final report of the two-year study showed that Chess for Success had accomplished its primary goal of enabling children to be patient and analytical in all problem-solving situations so that there is an increase in their academic achievement at self-esteem.
-Chess for Success also had an impact on increasing the interest of strong proportion of girls in analytical probel solving, which in turn should increase their participation in mathematics and engineering programs and careers.
+2006: The final report of the two-year study showed that Chess for Success had accomplished its primary goal of enabling children to be patient and analytical in all problem-solving situations so that there is an increase in their academic achievement and self-esteem.
+Chess for Success also had an impact on increasing the interest of strong proportion of girls in analytical problem solving.

 2008: The first year that Chess for Success served more than 85 schools.